kagenocookie/REE-Content-Editor/README.md

 ## Custom entity support
 Accessible under the Windows > Entities menu option for supported games, these are streamlined editors for game-specific data.
 They can be used to more easily modify or add custom items and other game content related objects.

+## Game-specific additional support

 ### Dragon's Dogma 2

+Field scene streaming is supported through the `natives/stm/appdata/maincontents.scn.20` file while the `Field` folder is active.
+The open world scenes should load and unload based on the camera position.

+For any spawn related data editing, my [anatomically accurate map](https://kagenocookie.github.io/dd2map/) can be used as a reference for grid cells and positions

+#### Custom entities:
 - Shop modifications
 - Custom basic items and weapons (TODO: armors)
 - Weather parameters